Edwy the Fair

 Judging from the large number of charters granted in his reign, Edwy appears to have been lavish in the granting of privileges.

-Edwy was possibly murdered, on 1st October, 959 after only a four year reign, he was never particularly popular was not greatly mourned by his subjects.
+Edwy died young in unknown circumstances on 1st October, 959, after only a four-year reign, he was possibly murdered.
+Edwy was never particularly popular was not greatly mourned by his subjects.